jaroslav2324/dev_practice_2023/README.md

 # dev_practice_2023

 Tasks from summer 2023 practice in SUAI.
-Some tasks are implemented using SDL.
+Some tasks are implemented using SDL2.

 Tasks are provided in russian language.